BDC Hamburger Icon

 What are 401(k) alternatives for small businesses?

 A 401(k) is not the only option for small businesses looking to establish a retirement plan for their employees.
-Business owners should also consider SEP and SIMPLE IRA plans as potential alternatives.
+Business owners should also consider the following potential alternatives.

-• SEP IRA: A Simplified Employee Pension (SEP) IRA allows employers to put away up to 25 percent of their income to save for retirement.
+• SEP IRA: A Simplified Employee Pension (SEP) IRA allows employers to save up to 25 percent of their income for retirement.
 Business owners can establish these funds for themselves and their employees.
-SEP contributions must be made by the employer on behalf of the employee; there are no employee contributions.
+SEP contributions must be made by the employer on behalf of the employee; there are typically no employee contributions.

 • SIMPLE IRA: A SIMPLE IRA is a retirement plan that allows employers and employees to contribute to an employee’s retirement savings.
-In a SIMPLE IRA, an employer must match up to 3 percent of an employee’s annual compensation or make a 2 percent non-elective contribution for employees, with an annual limit of $345,000 for 2024.
+In a SIMPLE IRA, an employer must either match employee contributions up to 3 percent of their annual compensation or make a 2 percent nonelective contribution for all eligible employees.
+For 2025, the maximum employee contribution limit is $16,500, with an additional $3,500 catch-up contribution allowed for those ages 50 and older.
+The maximum compensation eligible for employer contributions is $350,000.

 Did you find this content helpful?